meri-imperiumi/handbook/docs/systems/electrics.md

 ### Shore power charger

 The boat's shore power connection runs to a [Victron MultiPlus 500VA](https://www.victronenergy.com/inverters-chargers/multi-500-va) inverter-charger.
+Shore power cord is located in the anchor locker.
+It has a CEE plug.
+There is a CEE to Schuko adapter in the lazarette as needed.

 The shore power connection is isolated with a galvanic isolator.